pallets/flask/docs/becomingbig.rst

     also requires that the whole application is imported when the system initializes or certain URLs will not be available right away.
-A better solution would be to have one module with all URLs in there and specifing the target functions explictly or by name and importing them when needed.
+A better solution would be to have one module with all URLs in there and specifing the target functions explicitly or by name and importing them when needed.
 -   switch to explicit request object passing.
 This makes it more to type (because you now have something to pass around) but it makes it a whole lot easier to debug hairy situations and to test the code.
--   integrate the `Babel`_ i18n package or `SQLAlchemy`_ directl into the
+-   integrate the `Babel`_ i18n package or `SQLAlchemy`_ directly into the
     core framework.

 .. _Babel: http://babel.edgewall.org/